 Aeration is the process of reducing soil compaction by removing hundreds of small cores of earth (about the size of your finger) and depositing them on top of the lawn.
 The resulting holes provide the BIG benefits to the lawn.

-But reducing soil compaction does even more!
-Loose aerated soil will improve the ability of air and water to reach the roots of your lawn.
+However, reducing soil compaction does even more, loose aerated soil will improve the ability of air and water to reach the roots of your lawn.
 A hard lawn will not easily absorb water, in fact, most of the water will pool on the surface and evaporate or run off.
-Likewise, air crucial to your lawns survival has a very difficult time reaching the grass roots
+Likewise, air crucial to your lawns’ survival has a very difficult time reaching the grass roots.

 Benefits of Aeration